 Work sites are active, vibrant workplaces that offer a variety of challenges for construction managers.
-Safety of workers is one of the most important aspects of any site, and you can never be too vigilant in ensuring your staff are protected from the inherent dangers of your workplace.
+And the safety of workers is one of the most important aspects of any site, and you can never be too vigilant in ensuring your staff are protected from the inherent dangers of your workplace.

 Here are some safety initiatives for your site that you can consider: